php-fig/fig-standards/proposed/internationalisation-meta.md

-# Internationalism Meta Document
+# Internationalization Meta Document

 ## 1. Summary

-Developers of components that are unattached to specific frameworks often find themselves in need of displaying a message to the user of the web application.
+Developers of components that are not coupled to any specific framework often find themselves in need of displaying a message to the user of the web application.
 However, being as they are not a component of a specific framework - their options for making these messages localisable is limited.
-In many cases, developers will make no attempt to pass these messages through a localisation layer.
+In many cases, developers will make no attempt to pass these messages through a localization layer.

 To resolve this issue and encourage the localization of libraries, a standard method for translating and transforming messages is necessary.